qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 [spring-boot-pr]:https://github.com/spring-projects/spring-boot/pull/30472
 [micrometer-releases]: https://github.com/micrometer-metrics/micrometer/releases

-Finally, getting the rather new Exemplar support working with Spring Boot Actuator currently requires to manually import the `1.9.0-SNAPSHOT` version of Micrometer and also wiring up the `PrometheusMetricsRegistry` with a `DefaultExemplarSampler`.
+Finally, getting the rather new exemplar support working with Spring Boot Actuator currently requires to manually import the `1.9.0-SNAPSHOT` version of Micrometer and also wiring up the `PrometheusMetricsRegistry` with a `DefaultExemplarSampler`.
 This little hack will become obsolete once [Micrometer 1.9.0 is released][micrometer-releases] and [this PR against Spring Boot][spring-boot-pr] is merged.

 Note that exemplars for timer metrics, such as `http_server_requests`, are only reported for histogram bucket counters, from which the quantiles are calculated.
 That means you need to explicitly enable distribution statistics within your `application.yaml` as follows: